Contact Information

 Bio

-Charles was born in San Antonio, Texas, and has spent most of his life in the Deep South.
+Charles Johnson is a Research Associate for the Molinari Institute.
+He holds a B.A. in Philosophy (summa cum laude) from Auburn University.
+He was born in San Antonio, Texas, has spent most of his life in the Deep South, and is now living and working in Las Vegas, Nevada.
 His research interests focus the philosophical, cultural, and material foundations of a free society, with study, writing, and presentation on topics ranging from pure metaphysics to applied strategy.
 Chief among them are:

-1. At least 1/4 of all philosophical puzzles arise from confusions about modality and its metaphysics; nearly all confusions about modality have their roots in confusions about the nature of philosophical inquiry.
+1. At least 1/4 of all philosophical puzzles arise from confusions about modality and metaphysics; nearly all confusions about modality have their roots in confusions about the nature of philosophical inquiry.

 2. Philosophical inquiry begins, and ends, in the real world.
 It pays to be a realist and an anti-skeptic about just about everything.